Counseling Fees and What You Get For The Fee.

 Cash | Check | Credit Card

 If you’re considering counseling you need to have a monthly budget to pay for your counseling sessions.
-Similar to figuring out how much you can pay each month for a car you also need to figure out how much you’re able and willing to spend per month for counseling.
+Similar to figuring out how much you can pay each month your rent or your car you also need to figure out how much you’re able and willing to spend per month for counseling.

 Planning your counseling budget can be summed up in a 5 step process.